Sandidzaky10/Sandidzaky10/README.md

 - 👋 Hi, I’m @Sandidzaky10
-- 🌱 I’m currently learning in semaran state university
+- 🌱 I’m currently learning in semarang state university

 <!---
 Sandidzaky10/Sandidzaky10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.